Pangea Day

 Pangea Day is an international multimedia event conducted on May 10, 2008.
-Cairo, Kigali, London, Los Angeles, Mumbai and Rio de Janeiro were linked to produce a 4-hour program of films, music and speakers.
+Cairo, Kigali, London, Los Angeles, Mumbai and Rio de Janeiro were linked to produce a 4-hour program of films, music, and speakers.
 The program was broadcast live across the globe from 1800 to 2200 UTC, culminating in a global drum circle, symbolizing the common heartbeat of the world.
 According to the festival organizers, "Pangea Day plans to use the power of film to bring the world a little closer together."

 Pangea Day originated in 2006 when documentary filmmaker Jehane Noujaim won the TED Prize.
 Jehane wished to use film to bring the world together.

-Pangea refers to the supercontinent from which all current continents initially separated from.
+Pangea refers to the supercontinent from which all current continents initially separated.
 It serves as a reminder of the "connectedness" or unitary nature of all people on Planet Earth.